CommandDash/packages/dash_agent/README.md

 The above sample AgentConfiguration object taking data sources and supported commands.
 Both of them are explained below:

 - `DataSource`: Data sources will enable you to pass on any form of data that your agent might need to perform its intended tasks.
-- `Command`: Commands are the specialised tasks you want your agents to perform.
-They can be anything like understanding the developer query and providing the desired response, evaluating the project workspace, updating a piece of code based on the user requirement and the type of agent, or even generate code as per the developer requirement.
+- `Command`: Commands are the specialised tasks you want your agents to perform (like understanding the developer query, refactoring, code generation, etc).

 ### Datasource